 |Mortgage Balance||Rate||Term||Closing Costs||APR|

-Although we kept the interest rate at 4% in each example, adjusting any one of the other factors resulted in a unique APR for that mortgage.
-Lower closing costs result in a lower APR because such fees raise the final price of your mortgage loan, while a shorter term of 15 years raises the APR by condensing your repayment into half as many years.
+All four loans above have the same interest rate, but adjusting any one of the other factors changes the APR.
+Lowering closing costs also lower the APR because such fees raise the final price of your mortgage, while condensing the repayment schedule into 15 years raises the APR.
 Finally, reducing the original mortgage balance while keeping all other variables the same shows how APR is also affected by changes in the amount of credit you receive.

 Actuarial Method vs. US Rule Method: Which APR Do Lenders Use?